Makster04/All_Data_Engineering/Definitons.md

 - ```Random Forest:``` An ensemble learning method that builds multiple decision trees on different data subsets and averages their predictions to improve accuracy and reduce overfitting.
 - ```Bagging Forest:``` A variation of the random forest that uses bootstrap aggregation (bagging) to train multiple decision trees independently on random subsets of data and combines their outputs for better generalization.
 - ```Extra Forest (Extremely Randomized Trees):``` A variant of the random forest that introduces more randomness by selecting feature split points randomly, leading to faster training and often improved generalization.
+- ```Computation Time:``` The total time required for a computer to execute a given task or algorithm, typically measured in milliseconds, seconds, or longer.
+It depends on factors like algorithm complexity, hardware efficiency, and data size.